Course Director: Dr Mark Toshner

-The University of Cambridge Masters degree in Translational Biomedical Research provides world-class training to enable students to develop into outstanding researchers.
+The University of Cambridge MPhil degree in Translational Biomedical Research provides world-class training to enable students to develop into outstanding researchers.

-Consisting of lectures during the first term in epidemiology, statistics, pharmacology, clinical drug development and several lectures in the genetic and rare diseases fields, students will move on in the second term to a 12 week project with one of the outstanding researchers within the University.
-Whilst the course will offer some existing projects to choose from, students are encouraged to seek out their own projects and build links with researchers in their fields of interest.
+Students attend lectures for the first term in epidemiology, statistics, pharmacology, clinical drug development and learn about research taking place in the fields of Genetics and Rare Diseases.
+In the second term students conduct a 12 week research project with one of the outstanding researchers within the University.
+Whilst the course offers a selection of pre-designed projects to choose from, students are encouraged to seek out their own projects and build links with researchers in their fields of interest.

-The course is available on either a full-time (10 months) or part-time (22 months) basis.
-All students undertake the same taught courses before going on to a translational research project.
+The course is available to study on either a full-time basis (over 10 months) or a part-time basis (over 22 months).
+All students receive the the same core teaching before completing their individual translational research project.

-Anyone who holds a 2.1 or higher (or equivalent) and wants to develop their research skills and training can apply.
+Anyone who holds expects to achieve a high II.1 Honours degree (or equivalent) before the start date of the course and wants to extend their research training in the field of translational medicine can apply.

-For reference, you can also find the list of lectures here.
+For reference, you can also find the a sample list of lectures here.

 Aims and Objectives